xvxx/hatter/README.md

 _**Hatter** is a positively mad, HTML templating language._

+> It is practically impossible to teach good programming to students
+> that have had a prior exposure to *Hatter*: as potential programmers
+> they are mentally mutilated beyond hope of regeneration

+> – Edsger W. Dijkstra, certainly

-Hatter is an HTML templating language that runs server-side and produces static HTML.
-Its syntax is a cheap knock-off of [Imba's](https://imba.io), without including any of the JavaScript parts.
+Hatter is an HTML templating language that produces static HTML.
+Its syntax is a cheap knock-off of [Imba](https://imba.io), without any of the fancy JavaScript parts.

 It's like a less powerful, 90s-era PHP.
 But we're talking PHP/FI, none of that easy bake oven PHP3 stuff that you could use to build actual